Employment contracts for hourly paid employees and assignment agreements

 Salary conditions

-3. Students on a two-year master's degree/or on the last two years of a five-year master's degree: salary grade 32
+- Students on a two-year master's degree/or on the last two years of a five-year master's degree: 245,- per hour.
+NB: You need to specify this in the comments field when you order the contract.

-4. Students with a completed master's degree: salary grade 51
+- Students with a completed master's degree: 290,- per hour.

-Students with completed higher academic education - meaning completed master's degree - are to be paid in salary grade 51 according to the main tariff agreements: LO-YS-Uni § 5 b 1 and Academics § 3, 2nd paragraph.
+Students with completed higher academic education - meaning completed master's degree - are to be paid 290,- per hour according to the main tariff agreements: LO-YS-Uni § 5 b 1 and Academics § 3, 2nd paragraph.

 Position code